Butternut squash soup from scratch is a classic fall favorite!

 Butternut Squash Soup From ScratchCuisine: American

 This creamy butternut squash soup from scratch is a classic fall favorite!
-This recipe uses simple ingredients, but taste nothing less than superb!
+This recipe uses simple ingredients, but tastes nothing less than superb!

 1 large butternut squash